ombulabs/blog/_posts/2020-10-10-the-importance-of-time-tracking.md

 ### Direct
 - Impact in revenue: Less hours tracked for client projects means less hours billed at the end of the billing period for the same amount of work.
 Over delivering is a great practice, but only if it is done on purpose.
 If not, it may go unnoticed.

-- Miscalculation of internal project costs: This cost is proportional to the time invested on this projects, so time tracking is vital on this subject.
+- Miscalculation of internal project costs: This cost is proportional to the time invested on these projects, so time tracking is vital on this subject.

 ### Indirect
 - Time estimations for billable projects may turn unreliable and hourly rates can become affected as a result.